 Selling a diamond ring through worthy.com

 Worthy.com is an online ‘consumer to business’ marketplace, where people can list an item of jewelry and professional jewelers and diamond buyers will bid and compete against each other to buy it.

-At first glance, worthy.com can seem like a great option.
+For the right piece of jewelry, worthy.com is a great option.
 They have a great looking website and it can connect someone who wants to sell a diamond with far more potential buyers than they would be able to reach normally.

 In fact, the ring that we were using in this sale was actually sold on Worthy:

 108 bidders were interested in it and it sold for $2,202.